lukuang/trec_news/README.md

 1. stopwords:```stopwords.json``` file contains stopwords.

 ## Dbpedia Spotlight
 The source code can be found [here](https://github.com/dbpedia-spotlight/dbpedia-spotlight).
 I used it for entity annotation.
 I downloaded the ".jar" file.
 The code resides at ```/infolab/node4/lukuang/code/dbpedia-spotlight```.
 It acts as a local server and receives rest api requests.
-You do not need to run it as I ran it.
+To run the server: ```../../code/java8/jre1.8.0_171/bin/java -jar dbpedia-spotlight-1.0.0.jar ./en http://headnode:2223/rest``` You do not need to run it as I ran it.
 You just need to call the rest api.
 How to do it can be found in the code ```src/entity/dbpedia/dbpedia.py```

 ## Code
 In order to run my code, there are other things you need to know/do: